Port and Starboard Of Vessels Explained – Everything You Wanted To Know

 This navigational treaty ensured that stringent rules were followed during any manoeuvres to prevent collisions and untoward incidents.

 Often, marine officers are trained extensively in becoming comfortable with using the terms port and starboard.
-The reason for this is because difficult manoeuvres may require them to react spontaneously and issue directions.
+The reason for this is that difficult manoeuvres may require them to react spontaneously and issue directions.

 During such high-stressed environments, it is important that they continue to use conventional terms of navigation.